 Our built heritage

 Our city boasts a rich built heritage encompassing distinctive architectural styles that reflect our history and cultural evolution over the years.
-The City of Saint-Lambert has drawn up an inventory of this built heritage to raise awareness and to showcase and preserve it.
+The Ville de Saint-Lambert has drawn up an inventory of this built heritage to raise awareness and to showcase and preserve it.

 Containing important information on the various types of architecture found in our city, this inventory helps guide the municipal team in assessing permit applications and enables you to carry out restoration work on your property, but also promotes and showcases this rich heritage.

-In 2016, the City of Saint-Lambert adopted its Cultural Policy.
+In 2016, the Ville de Saint-Lambert adopted its Cultural Policy.
 One of the issues it identified was that of improving knowledge of our local heritage by, among other things, drawing up an inventory of the old and modern built heritage, including its morphological characteristics.

 In 2018, this colossal task began, in part, thanks to a cultural development agreement signed with Quebec’s Ministère de la Culture et des Communications.
 Saint-Lambert also sought support for its project from two sources: the firm Patri-Arch, to assist in preparing the technical inventory, and from the Mouillepied Historical Society, to complete the project by providing historical references specific to our city.